taskcluster/pulse-publisher/README.md

   validator: await require('taskcluster-lib-validate')(), // instance of taskcluster-lib-validate
   monitor: undefined, // optional instance of taskcluster-lib-monitor });

+// Send a message to the declared testExchange await publisher.testExchange({someIdentifier: '...', routes: [], ...});

 // Docs can also be generated with exchange.reference(), see source code docs for details.
 ```